ANTIBIOTIC FREE CHICKEN

 We know that many people, and parents in particular, are keen to avoid artificial flavors and colors.
 We have been working to remove these ingredients from our products and currently more than 95% of our food doesn’t include them.
 We will continue to shift away from using these ingredients, and expect that by the end of 2018, we will have eliminated them from nearly all of our North American products.

-We are currently developing plans to begin using only cage-free eggs in our products and are working with our suppliers to achieve this goal by no later than 2025.
+We have begun using cage-free eggs in our products and are working with our suppliers to achieve this goal by 2025.

 Campbell offers nearly 100 different products across our portfolio that are gluten-free.
 These include Campbell’s Tomato juice and a wide variety of our Pace salsas, Prego Italian sauces, Swanson broths and stocks, and V8 juices.
 Click here for a complete list of our gluten-free products.

 We have a strict two-step process for validating a product as gluten-free and ensuring that it meets FDA’s criteria for the claim.
-First, we verify all the ingredients are gluten-free, then we analyze the finished product to make sure it is also free from any gluten.
+First, we verify all the ingredients are gluten-free, then we analyze the finished product to make sure it meets all relevant requirements.

-In addition, many of our products are made without adding gluten-containing ingredients but have been manufactured on shared equipment or shared manufacturing environments that have not been tested to be free of gluten.
+In addition, many of our products are made without gluten-containing ingredients but are manufactured on shared equipment that have not been tested for the presence of gluten.
 These products may be suitable for people looking to reduce gluten but not for those who may have celiac disease.
+These products can be identified by the lack of gluten-containing ingredients on the label, even though the labels does not make a gluten-free claim.

 HIGH FRUCTOSE CORN SYRUP